 Your Internet browser can be set up to accept all cookies, reject all cookies or notify you when a cookie is sent.
 Please refer to your Internet browser's help screens for more information.

-We recommend you read any terms and conditions (including any privacy statements or policies) that apply to any third-party web service, especially the terms and conditions relating to the handling of your personal information, when using these social media platforms to interact with Western Power.
+We recommend you read any terms and conditions and privacy statements or policies that apply to any third-party web service (especially the terms and conditions relating to the handling of personal information) when using these social media platforms to interact with Western Power.
 These third-party privacy statements and conditions will prevail over this privacy statement to the extent of any inconsistency.

 We recommend that you do not use a public-facing social media channel, such as Facebook, to provide us with your personal details or disclose these personal details in any query or issue raised through that forum.
 This is necessary in protecting your privacy and preventing identity theft.